-The following are the Eligibility and Policy requirements for Community Impact Cash Grants.
+Eligibility Requirements for Community Impact Cash Grants

 In general, Cisco does not fund the purchase of computer hardware or software, but may consider doing so only in cases where: 1) such resources are leveraged in a strategically innovative manner, thereby extending their impact well beyond everyday/staff use; AND 2) such resources are not available through other, more cost-effective means such as in-kind donation.
 Applicants must demonstrate that they have thoroughly explored such avenues without success.